al1can/InstaClone/README.md

 Instagram Clone written in Laravel

 # What this project includes
 Basically a working Instagram Clone.
-It has p
+You can share posts and see other people's posts, like and comment on their posts, send direct messages, follow other people and much more.

 # What I learned